CS-6381/FinalProject/DesignOfExperiments/Performance.md

 The above output indicates that the end to end throughput in second 1 was 15 and the send to broker throughput in second 1 was 16.

+**Note**: If this program is written properly, it could be used by all experimenters across technologies.

 ## Hardware Configuration

 Each test should be ran using Ubuntu 18.04 chameleon cloud VM's with 8 CPU and 32 GB of RAM.
 If these hardware specs aren't attainable, use the nearest available and document the configuration.